rmccrear/lv-3-may-2024/week-5/Day-1/demo.md

-// Trying to use Lodash without Webpack import _ from 'lodash'; // This will cause an error since Lodash isn't installed or bundled const newText = _.toUpper('some text');
+// Trying to use Lodash without Webpack import _ from 'lodash'; // This will cause an error since Lodash isn't installed or bundled
+// Spend some time trying to link to lodash manually by moving into the node_modules and show what happens when you hit const newText = _.toUpper('some text');
 document.getElementById('content').innerText = newText;
 ```